Bob620/larch-scripts/README.md

 the requirements (at least on Win10, I need to do more testing).
 Because of this the process is way more intensive than it should be.

-This is implemented in python 3.6/3.7
+This is implemented in python 3.6/3.7 with XrayLarch 0.9.43

 First off:
 ```commandline